Nothing lasts forever, so how do microphones stand against the test of time and the tests of performing over and over

 Moving-coil diaphragms, though thin, are very robust.

-The weight of the attached coil means these diaphragm move very little when subjected to varying sound pressure.
+The weight of the attached coil means these diaphragms move very little when subjected to varying sound pressure.

 Under normal conditions, moving-coil mic diaphragms will wear very little over time.

 For an in-depth article on moving-coil dynamic microphones, check out my post The Complete Guide To Moving-Coil Dynamic Microphones.

 Although these passive electronic devices may be sensitive to corrosion, they are generally well protected from the outside environment (within the mic body).